ScienceToKeepAnIon/ScienceToKeepAnIon.github.io/_posts/2021-07-21-initial-commit.md

 {% include lazyload.html image_src="/assets/Initial Commit - Hello World!/Time.gif" image_alt="Time is of the essence" image_title="Time is of the essence" %}

 I referred to [this article](https://excessivelyadequate.com/posts/ert.html#fnref:0minutes){:target="_blank"} for help.And with the help of some knowledgeable folks at [Jekyll Talk](https://talk.jekyllrb.com/t/how-do-i-get-the-content-from-my-articles/6220){:target="_blank"} (that's my query) who aided me in understanding the rather complex liquid in my website, I managed to add it to my website.
-You can check out the code on [GitHub](https://github.com/ScienceToKeepAnIon/ScienceToKeepAnIon.github.io/blob/4242693e14b4f37ac60ed78642104e3306744fa6/_includes/read_time.html){:target="_blank"}.
+You can check out the code on [my GitHub](https://github.com/ScienceToKeepAnIon/ScienceToKeepAnIon.github.io/blob/4242693e14b4f37ac60ed78642104e3306744fa6/_includes/read_time.html){:target="_blank"}.

 ### Hamburger menu